Blood: Transport of hydrogen ions

 Some oxyhemoglobin loses oxygen and becomes deoxyhemoglobin.
 Deoxyhemoglobin binds most of the hydrogen ions as it has a much greater affinity for more hydrogen than does oxyhemoglobin.

 Lymphatic system

 In mammals, blood is in equilibrium with lymph, which is continuously formed in tissues from blood by capillary ultrafiltration.
 Lymph is collected by a system of small lymphatic vessels and directed to the thoracic duct, which drains into the left subclavian vein, where lymph rejoins the systemic blood circulation.

 Thermoregulation

 Blood circulation transports heat throughout the body, and adjustments to this flow are an important part of thermoregulation.
 Increasing blood flow to the surface (e.g., during warm weather or strenuous exercise) causes warmer skin, resulting in faster heat loss.
-In contrast, when the external temperature is low, blood flow to the extremities and surface of the skin is reduced and to prevent heat loss and is circulated to the important organs of the body, preferentially.
+In contrast, when the external temperature is low, blood flow to the extremities and surface of the skin is reduced to prevent heat loss and is circulated to the important organs of the body, preferentially.